apache/superset/UPDATING.md

 assists people when migrating to a new version.

 ## Next
+* [10241](https://github.com/apache/incubator-superset/pull/10241): change on Alpha role, users started to have access to "Annotation Layers", "Css Templates" and "Import Dashboards".

 * [9964](https://github.com/apache/incubator-superset/pull/9964): Breaking change on Flask-AppBuilder 3.
 If you're using OAuth, find out what needs to be changed [here](https://github.com/dpgaspar/Flask-AppBuilder/blob/master/README.rst#change-log).